-The Board believes that its members should collectively possess the broad range of skills, expertise and industry knowledge, and business and other experience necessary for the effective oversight of the group.
+The Board believes that its members should collectively possess the broad range of skills, expertise and industry knowledge, and business and other experience necessary for the effective oversight of the Group.
 The Board and management body will include and make use of differences in the skills, regional and industry experience, background and other qualities of directors and members of the executive management body.
-These differences will be considered in determining the optimum composition of the Board and senior management team and where possible will be balanced appropriately.
+These differences are considered in determining the optimum composition of the Board and senior management team and where possible will be balanced appropriately.

-All Board and executive management committee appointments are to be made on merit, in the context of the skills, experience, independence and knowledge which the Board and executive management as a whole requires to be effective.
+All Board and executive management committee appointments are made on merit, in the context of the skills, experience, independence and knowledge which the Board and executive management requires to be effective.